 Download our event information sheet for our Town parks:

-- QEII Arena and the award winning Telford Town Park
+- download the QEII Arena and the award winning Telford Town Park event information sheet

-If applying to hold an event, please refer to the terms and conditions.
+If applying to hold an event at any of these locations, please download the terms and conditions.